Level 1 – Foundation Phase

 Cool-Down & Mobility

 Move slowly and stay relaxed.
-No stretch should cause pain:
+No stretch should feel painful -- only gentle tension:

 1. Breathing Reset (1 minute)